Adam Gee (producer)

-Adam Jonathan Gee (born 12 September 1963 in London, England) is a London-based interactive media and TV producer and commissioner.
-Prominent interactive productions and commissions include MindGym, Embarrassing Bodies multiplatform, Big Art Mob, Big Fish Fight and Don't Stop the Music multiplatform.
-Prominent video productions include Missed Call and They Saw The Sun First.
+Adam Jonathan Gee (born 12 September 1963 in London, England) is a British film, TV and digital producer and commissioner.
+He has won over 90 international awards for his productions including 6 BAFTAs and an Emmy.
+He is currently Head of Documentary Campus Masterschool in Berlin.

+Prominent productions and commissions include The Pilgrimage of Gilbert and George, Embarrassing Bodies multiplatform, Missed Call, They Saw The Sun First, MindGym, Big Art Mob, Big Fish Fight and Don't Stop the Music multiplatform.

-He is currently Commissioning Editor at Little Dot Studios where he commissions documentaries.
+He was the first commissioner of originals at Little Dot Studios where he commissioned documentaries.
 From 2003 to 2016 he was at Channel 4 Television, London, where he was Multiplatform and Online Video Commissioner (Factual).
-He is a specialist in multiplatform interactive projects around TV, commissioning factual and documentary interactive media, as well as short form and online video content.
-He was responsible for setting up Ideasfactory (renamed 4Talent), the Channel's creative industries talent development initiative.
+He is a specialist in multiplatform projects around TV and digital-first content, commissioning and producing factual and documentary interactive media, as well as short form and online video content.
+He was responsible for setting up Ideasfactory (renamed 4Talent), Channel 4's creative industries talent development initiative.
 In 2014 he helped establish original Short Form Video on All 4, Channel 4's video on demand platform.

 Gee was formerly Director of Production of pioneering broadband production company Redbus CPD.
 He began his career in 1983 at Solus Enterprises, the co-operative of cinematographers/film technicians Roger Deakins ASC BSC, Jack Hazan, Dick Pope BSC and David Mingay.

-He has won over 90 international awards for his productions – including five British Academy Awards (BAFTA), an Emmy, three Royal Television Society (RTS) Awards, a Design Council Millennium Award and the Grand Award at the New York International Film & Television Festival.
+Gee has won six British Academy Awards (BAFTA), an Emmy, three Royal Television Society (RTS) Awards, a Design Council Millennium Award and the Grand Award at the New York International Film & Television Festival.

 Embarrassing Bodies Online won the Interactivity category of the TV BAFTAs in 2009.
 Both Lost Generation and Breaking the News were nominated for TV BAFTAs in 2006 and Big Art Mob was nominated for three TV BAFTAs in 2008.
 Empire's Children won the London Design Festival People's Choice (Y Design) Award in 2007.
 Big Art Mob won the RTS Innovation Award for mobile in 2007 and the Media Guardian Innovation Award for community engagement in 2008.
 Landshare won the RTS Innovation Award for user-generated content in 2009.
 Life Begins/One Born Every Minute was nominated for the New Media category of the TV BAFTAs in 2010 and Embarrassing Bodies: Live won the TV Craft BAFTA in 2010 for Interactive Creative Contribution.
 Big Fish Fight was nominated in 2011 for the TV Craft BAFTA for Digital Creativity and Live from the Clinic won the category in 2012; Live from the Clinic was nominated again in 2013 alongside The Great British Property Scandal.
 He has won several BIMA (British Interactive Media Assoc.
 Awards) including two in 2015 for Don’t Stop the Music made with international pianist James Rhodes and Jamie Oliver's Fresh One production company.